GOALS-survey/CAFE/README.rst

 CAFE
 ====

-**CAFE** si a Python library for spectral decomposition of astronomial data.
+**CAFE** is a Python library for spectral decomposition of astronomial data.